sunfmin/mcp-go-debugger/README.md

 # MCP Go Debugger

-A debugger interface for Go programs that integrates with MCP (Mission Control Protocol).
+A debugger interface for Go programs that integrates with MCP (Model Context Protocol).

 ## Features